From the days of dial-up to the era of smartphones, we have been helping people make sense of the Internet and use it to their advantage.

 In 1997, we expanded operations to four more communities (Owatonna, LeSueur, Waseca and New Ulm) and later to the Minneapolis-St. Paul.
 We upgraded our modems when faster speeds became available, and in 1999 brought DSL service to Mankato.
 Throughout these changes, demand for our web design was growing rapidly, and more staff was added.

 Since 2007, we’ve worked on the third floor of the Union Square Building on North Broad Street in Mankato.
-This beautiful building used be home to a school and we love it here.
+This beautiful building used to be home to an elementary school and we love it there.

 In 2010, we started working with content management software (WordPress and Drupal).
 Our entire staff learned new tools and techniques and we’ve attended national and state level conferences to continue that training ever since.